 The most significant uncertainty for all models is the treatment and value of natural mortality and the form of fleet selectivity (e.g., length-based asymptotic vs. age-based dome-shaped selectivity).
 Datadriven selection between the extreme "kill" (using a ramping of M) or "hide" hypotheses are not currently resolvable.
-The current base models of the California and Washington stocks instead uses a form of the "kill" hypothesis by not implementing the age-based selectivity ("hide" hypothesis) and estimating female and male natural mortality, thus avoiding a fixed ramping of natural mortality.
-Another important uncertainty is that the historical time-series of removals are highly uncertain for all states and need further consideration.
-The development of fishery-dependent indices of abundance still needs further attention.
+The current California and Washington base models instead use a form of the "kill" hypothesis by not implementing the age-based selectivity ("hide" hypothesis) and estimating female and male natural mortality, thus avoiding a fixing natural mortality as was necessary in the Oregon model.
+The Oregon model also contained a step in female natural mortality, a specification not used in the California or Washington models.
+Another important issue is the highly uncertain historical time-series of removals in all states, which needs further consideration.
+The development of fishery-dependent indices of abundance still requires further attention.
 Steepness, while fixed, is still highly uncertain for rockfishes and currently is mismatched to the MSY proxy.
 And while the steepness profile shows low sensitivity in several derived quantities, steepness strongly defines the yield capacity of stocks, and therefore could cause major uncertainty in the recommended management quantities.
 Stock structure and its relationship to the current political/management boundaries are also not fully understood, both within U.S. jurisdiction and between the U.S. and Canada.
 While this is a common challenge faced in most west coast stock assessments, further improvement on this topic will likely rely on black rockfish-specific data.